KunwooLeeKay/emg2qwerty/README.md

-# Enhancing Immersive Typing Experience via sEMG-Based Input Mapping with Hand Animation
+# Typing Reinvented: Towards Hands-Free Input via sEMG

 This project explores the use of surface electromyography (sEMG) signals as an alternative input modality for typing.
 Our goal is to develop a system that maps wrist-based muscle activity to keyboard input, while optionally generating realistic hand animations to enhance immersion in virtual environments.

-> TODO - Update the project title at the end.

 ## Baseline